Sincia Liu, Founder & Executive Director

 Rachel Weir, Director of Operations

-As the “OG” of Camp Tuku, Rachel is entering her sixth summer with a deep love for the camp’s mission and a track record of building experiences that are as smooth behind the scenes as they are magical for campers.
+Along with Sincia, Rachel has helped bring Camp Tuku to life with a deep love for the camp’s mission and a track record of building experiences that are as smooth behind the scenes as they are magical for campers.

 With a B.A. in Political Science from the University of North Carolina at Chapel Hill and a Master of Public Administration from Columbia University’s School of International and Public Affairs, Rachel blends a strong academic foundation with a passion for peacebuilding through education.